-In this article, we’re going to expand upon this knowledge by taking a look at the Angular 2.0 framework’s router.
-To successfully do so, we’re going to build upon the application built in part of this three parts series, and route to a few additional components that our sample application included.
+To successfully do so, we will build upon the application in part of this three-part series and route to a few additional components that our sample application included.

-By the end of this tutorial, we’ll have taken a look at the core-concepts behind routing in Angular 2.0 while also focusing on the best practices to ensure we build the best coding-habits as possible!
-Those who wish to follow along can find the code for this tutorial at this GitHub repository
+By the end of this tutorial, we will have explored the core concepts behind routing in Angular 2.0 while also focusing on the best practices to ensure we build the best coding possible!
+Those who wish to follow along can find the code for this tutorial in this GitHub repository.

 Below, we can see a finished version of our example.